awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 ## My event's delivery to the target was delayed<a name="eb-delayed-event-delivery"></a>

 EventBridge tries to deliver an [event](eb-events.md) to a [target](eb-targets.md) for up to 24 hours, except in scenarios where your target resource is constrained\.
 The first attempt is made as soon as the event arrives in the event stream\.
 If the target service is having problems, EventBridge automatically reschedules another delivery\.
 If 24 hours has passed since the arrival of event, EventBridge stops trying to deliver the event and publishes the `FailedInvocations` metric in CloudWatch\.
-We recommend that you create a CloudWatch alarm on the `FailedInvocations` metric\.
+We recommend that you set up a DLQ to store events that couldn't successfully be delivered to a target\.
+For more information, see [Event retry policy and using dead\-letter queues](eb-rule-dlq.md)

 ## Some events were never delivered to my target<a name="eb-never-delivered-to-target"></a>